nf-core/sarek/docs/usage.md

 ### Use Sarek to download cache and annotate in one go

 Both VEP and snpEff come with built-in download functionality to download the cache prior to use.
 Sarek includes these as optional processes.
 Use the params `--download_cache`, and specify the tool with `--tools` and Sarek will download the relevant cache (`snpeff` and/or `vep`) using their respective download functions.
 It is recommended to save the cache somewhere highly accessible for subsequent runs of Sarek, so the cache does not have to be re-downloaded.

-Sarek will automatically download the cache from the AWS S3 bucket to your work directory.
-It will use the quay.io hosted biocontainer and subsequently perform the annotation of the VCF.
+Sarek will automatically download the cache using each tools (SnpEff and/or VEP) to your work directory.
+And subsequently perform the annotation of VCF files specified as an input in a samplesheet or produced by Sarek.

 ### Only download cache